CPHT Solution Focused Hypnotherapy

 Early training at CPHT was hampered by the National Occupational Standards for hypnotherapy being very much out of date.
 I am pleased that we have been a part of at least bringing them into the 20th century!
 More importantly perhaps, largely due to our lobbying, training schools can now add their own individualism to the syllabus.
 This gave me the opportunity to take my consulting room philosophy and experience into the lecture room.
 We teach what works and we practise what works and we practise what works right from the onset of the course.

-In 2009 the first of our Satellite schools opened in Plymouth.
+In 2009 the first of our Satellite schools opened in London, Manchester and Plymouth.
 Today they are present in many towns and cities across the UK.
 My only regret is that I cannot be lecturing everywhere but what I do know is that as a body CPHT lecturers are not only successful practitioners but gifted teachers.
 I am confident that all of them share my philosophy that we are in the business of helping people become confident, successful, and most of all, happy hypnotherapists.
 Most would say that we probably have the best record in the country for doing this.

 I am quite certain that SFH will continue to be a dominant part of hypnotherapy in the 21st century.
 Certainly, it will continue to be the fastest growing.”